Market Entry Framework (2026): 5 Steps + Full Worked Case

 Step 2: Assess market attractiveness

 Use a short, decision-oriented lens covering demand potential (size and growth), profit pool quality (margins, pricing power), competitive structure (concentration, incumbent strength), and barriers (licensing, distribution, compliance).
+The market attractiveness framework gives a more structured scoring approach when you need to compare multiple candidate markets side by side.

 Strong candidates do not stop at TAM.
 They move to SAM and a realistic SOM tied to distribution, brand strength, and execution capacity.